 Securities Financing Transactions Regulation

 Investment firms will be required to report Securities Financing Transactions (“SFTs”) to an authorised Trade Repository (“TR”) under Article 4 of the Securities Financing Transactions Regulation (“SFTR”).
-This is expected to be effective from as early as Q1 2020.
+It will take effect on 13 July 2020.

 SFTs that fall under the scope of SFTR includes: